carrein/Filters/README.md

   return [params, setSearchParams];
 };
 ```
 This hook uses the search parameter of the URL as the source of truth for our filters.
 It behaves similarily to `useState`.
 It take an array of parameters key as its initial argument.
-This array is destructed in the hook and used to match for query parameters.
-The value of query parameters will be the initial state of our filters.
+This array is destructed in the hook and used to match the query parameters.
+The value retrieved will be the initial state of our policy filter.

 #### 3. `useQuery` API hooks.
 ```